Christianity in the 1st century: Angels and Devils

 Coming from a Jewish background, early Christians believed in angels (derived from the Greek word for "messengers").
 Specifically, early Christians wrote in the New Testament books that angels "heralded Jesus' birth, Resurrection, and Ascension; ministered to Him while He was on Earth; and sing the praises of God through all eternity."
 Early Christians also believed that protecting angels—assigned to each nation and even to each individual—would herald the Second Coming, lead the saints into Paradise, and cast the damned into Hell."
 Satan ("the adversary"), similar to descriptions in the Old Testament, appears in the New Testament "to accuse men of sin and to test their fidelity, even to the point of tempting Jesus."

 Practices

-The Book of Acts reports that the early followers continued daily Temple attendance and traditional Jewish home prayer, Jewish liturgical, a set of scriptural readings adapted from synagogue practice, and use of sacred music in hymns and prayer.
+The Book of Acts reports that the early followers continued daily Temple attendance and traditional Jewish home prayer, the Jewish liturgy, a set of scriptural readings adapted from synagogue practice, and the use of sacred music in hymns and prayer.
 Other passages in the New Testament gospels reflect a similar observance of traditional Jewish piety such as baptism, fasting, reverence for the Torah, and observance of Jewish holy days.